Back to the blog

 Chess Bot Tries to Win Only with Gambits: Can AI Master the Art of Sacrifice?

-• Blitz/Bullet: The bot might win some games through sheer chaos.
+• Blitz/Bullet: The bot may win games by the force of fucking chaos.

-• Classical: Carlsen would consolidate and outplay it in endgames.
+• Classical: Carlsen would consolidate and outplay it in the endgames.

 Gambit Bot vs. Stockfish

-• Why?
-Engines defend too accurately and convert material advantages.
+Why?
+Engines defend too precisely and turn + material into wins.

 Gambit Bot vs. Lower-Rated Humans